 Design note: for Blender 2.79 or earlier multi-object editing is only available as a third-party AddOn.

-Working with multiple objects in Edit Mode is as simple as selecting each object in Object Mode first , Shift + right-click, to create a selection group , then toggling into Edit Mode using the Interaction Mode selector or pressing the Tab key.
+Working with multiple objects in Edit Mode is as simple as selecting each object in Object Mode first , Shift + [click] (left or right depending on mouse set-up), to create a selection group , then toggling into Edit Mode using the Interaction Mode selector or pressing the Tab key.
 Only those objects selected and forming the group will be available for modification.

 It’s now possible to edit multiple objects at the same time, separate meshes that form a larger selection group, without needing to join them together into a single mesh beforehand.
 This is available by default – Shift + select several items and Tab into Edit Mode.